s-victor/TinyPedal/docs/customization.md

 `Right-Click` on a preset name in `Preset` tab opens up a context menu that provides additional preset file management options:

+* Lock Preset
+    Lock selected preset, which prevents any changes that made through TinyPedal from saving to locked preset file.
+APP `version` tag will be attached to the preset that is locked with.

+    Note, this feature does not prevent user from modifying or deleting locked preset file by other means.

+* Unlock Preset
+    Unlock selected preset.

 * Set primary for *
     Add `primary sim` tag to selected preset, which will be auto loaded by `Auto load preset` system.
 Note, a single preset can have tags from multiple games.